-The elderly residents of Langoni Old People’s Home come from all over Tanzania, Kenya and Rwanda.
+The elderly residents of Langoni Old People’s Home come from all over Tanzania, Kenya, and Rwanda.
 Some cannot walk, some cannot speak and some are gravely ill.
 They have no family, little to call their own, and are dependent on the state for food and shelter.
 They live in very basic conditions in an underprivileged area and have access to very basic utilities and have limited access to healthcare.
-With limited resources, the staff that run the home often struggle to meet the needs of all of their elderly residents.
+With limited resources, the staff that runs the home often struggle to meet the needs of all of their elderly residents.

-Security, a lack of a common space and rooms in disrepair: Elderly people need intellectual stimulation, social interaction and exercise for their mental and physical health.
+Security, a lack of common space and rooms in disrepair: Elderly people need intellectual stimulation, social interaction, and exercise for their mental and physical health.
 Residents of the home share small rooms and have no area to go to spend time together as a group.
 As a result of this, many residents spend their days in their rooms alone – not socializing or being active with others.
 Without a common area, the residents have no place to come together to share food, talk, relax, do exercises and play games.

 Medical and funeral costs: The residents at the home often succumb to various illnesses, some minor and some more serious.
-Without proper medical care and medicine, the most minor of illnesses can develop into something more serious, and serious conditions can deteriorate rapidly.
+Without proper medical care and medicine, the most minor illnesses can develop into something more serious, and serious conditions can deteriorate rapidly.
 Part of this project is to ensure adequate access to medical care for the residents.
 In addition, it will also contribute towards funeral costs when the residents pass away.
 Funerals are always paid for privately, and if the residents have no personal funds or family to pay for them, they will be buried in an unmarked grave on government land.

 Long-term Impact: In the long-term, both the security fence, communal area and renovation of the rooms will provide a safer, more secure environment for the elderly residents of Langoni Old People’s Home.
 The improved sense of security will have a profound impact on the mental health of the old people, as they will no longer be constantly in fear of thieves.
 It will also ensure their belongings and food supply are not stolen.
 The communal area will also have a meaningful effect on all aspects of their health and quality of life, as it will be nicely decorated and will provide a cheerful, safe environment to come together as part of their own little community.